Can I upload photos faster?

 Your camera may be tiny, but the megapixels it has can overpower even your cable modem (mega means huge!).

-There are some simple tips for taking great photos that add more quickly to your SmugMug site.
+These are some simple tips for taking great photos that will upload more quickly to your SmugMug site.

 Most cameras allow you to choose Small, Medium, or Large photos.

 They will tell you the number of pixels that represent the photo, such as 1280 X 960.
 What size should you choose?

 With megapixels being the #1 way manufacturers market cameras, it may shock you to learn that in the last 1,000,000 prints SmugMug has shipped, we have only seen two prints returned for too few megapixels (they both had 0.2 megapixels).

 A good rule of thumb is you need 100 pixels per inch of print on continuous-tone printers like our labs use to produce excellent results.
 For an 8x10 print, that's 800x1000 pixels, or 0.8 megapixels.
 Many incredible enlargements you see on display from top professionals are 100 pixels per inch.

 Your camera also allows you to choose fine or medium quality.

 It seems so obvious that fine is fine and medium is not as fine...who'd want to compromise?

 Fine and medium refer to compression level.
 We have never seen a print returned for compression level, nor a person who could tell the difference between prints made from medium versus fine in blind tests.
 But medium are half the size, byte-wise.
 Here's a shot taken on medium.

 SmugMug shoots the award-winning cars at Pebble Beach Concours d'Elegance and uses the medium setting for prints up to 30x40 inches, displayed by the wealthy and prominent.
 We have taken the enlargements to photography user groups, who say the print quality is stunning.